On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 Forte de Santa Cruz (Horta)

 The fort was built between the 15th and 17th centuries and was the main fortification of the island.
 It became a national monument in 1947.
-Today, the fort is a working hotel often called Castle Santa Cruz.
+Today, the fort is a Pestana Pousadas de Portugal luxury hotel.
+The company operates hotels in some of Portugal’s most historic buildings.

 Continue past the fort to what some consider yachting’s greatest watering hole.